 Live Streaming provider

-At a glance (as of May 2026): A live streaming provider is a service company that broadcasts corporate events live across the internet — annual general meetings, town halls, webinars, press conferences.
-MediaEvent Services combines its own platform (SlideSync), in-house production teams, and 20+ years of experience with EU-based data processing.
+At a glance (as of June 2026): Live streaming providers are service companies that broadcast corporate events live online — annual general meetings, town halls, webinars, press conferences.
+For this, MediaEvent Services combines its own platform (SlideSync), in-house production teams and more than 20 years of experience with data processing in the EU.

 Being a professional livestreaming service provider, we support you in the technical planning and implementation of your corporate online event of any scale.
 The success and seamless execution of your event are always at the center of attention.
 More than two decades of experience and professional approach to business provide you with the expertise and reliability you expect.